This post may contain affiliate links. Please see my disclosure policy for details.

 Film City is a popular attraction and movie tours are available daily for locals and tourists alike.

-Here, they will show you all the studios and popular Bollywood shooting locations.
+Here, they will show you all the studios and popular Bollywood filming locations.

 You may even get the chance to see some filming!